Gradiant/COM-docker-devenvs/README.md

 This template is intended to be used in VSCode remote container development for C++.
 It builds a new image based on a previously built one which is stored in [Harbor](https://harbor.gradiant.org/com).

+**NOTE THAT** cpp-devimage and cpp-devimage-soapy may have different tag versions.
+Please check in Harbor before specifying image version in template!!

 It has many dependencies already installed and configured, namely:

 - Libraries: